Loans

 Going global 2.0

-Completed outbound M&A deals from China totalled US$22.36bn as of December 10, a 33% year-on-year increase, according to LSEG data.
+Completed outbound M&A deals from China in 2025 totalled US$22.36bn as of December 10, a 33% year-on-year increase, according to LSEG data.

-Deal value involving Europe skyrocketed 264% year on year to US$9.55bn as of December 10, accounting for 43% of the total and overtaking the Americas as the leading destination for China Inc’s overseas expansion.
+Deal value involving Europe has skyrocketed 264% year on year to US$9.55bn as of December 10, accounting for 43% of the total and overtaking the Americas as the leading destination for China Inc’s overseas expansion.

 While the first wave of Chinese outbound investment in the 2010s mainly targeted natural resources and infrastructure, the current resurgence has shifted towards soft-power sectors such as consumer brands, sportswear, and food and beverage, with European consumer and retail assets offering compelling strategic opportunities.